-If your child is ever concerned about his/her well-being or concerned about a friend, he/she can talk to the school's Designated Safeguarding Lead (DSL) or a Deputy, or to any teacher that they trust.
+If your child is concerned about their wellbeing or concerned about a friend, they can talk to the DSL/DDSLs, staff in Student Services or to any adult in school that they trust.
 We will then work together to address any issues and to ensure everyone is safe.

 Wellbeing and Mental Health Links